ECE 4420/6420 Knowledge Engineering

 • Basic probability and statistics

-• Basic calculus, linear algebra, etc.
+• Basic calculus and linear algebra

 • Basic Python programming skills